Should Dance Be Taught In School?

 When faced with a problem, old ways of thinking aren’t going to yield new solutions.
 Creativity means thinking outside the box to come up with something new, something better, or something different.

 It’s time for us to get something off our chest.
 While studio dance can be a life-changing experience and has an important role in the dance education world, it’s not the best way to reach all students with meaningful dance education.
 Studio dance classes have obvious barriers to access such as cost, location, and time, along with varying quality of instruction and student experience.
-That’s why, at Crelata, we’re adamant that dance belongs in schools, including public, private, charter, and home schools.
+That’s why, at Crelata, we’re adamant that dance belongs in schools, including, but not limited to, public, private, charter, and home schools.

 What is studio dance?